Perry-Pedrosa/RASanalysis/README.md

 ![scaling](assets/scaling.PNG)

-Finally, the fields are added together to get a final score to use as a coefficiant (shown to the right) and then all unneeded columns removed.
+Finally, the fields are added together to get a final score to use as a coefficiant and then all unneeded columns removed.
 ![final scale](assets/final_scale.PNG)
 # References